 The Facebook business model generates over $70 billion in revenue, $8 billion in net income and has over 2.5 billion users globally.
 The global social media platform sells advertising to businesses that use the data Facebook collects on users to target ads.
-Facebook advertising revenues accounted for 98.52% of its total revenues.
-Facebook Inc. has a portfolio of brands consisting of Instagram, Messenger, WhatsApp, and Oculus.
+Facebook advertising revenues accounted for 98.52% of total revenues.

 Facebook is one of the biggest companies in the world, the most widely used and extremely profitable.

 What makes Facebook so successful is that it has a powerful combination of the broadest reach, richest user data and best in class ad targeting tools.

 |Founders:||Mark Zuckerberg, Eduardo Saverin, Andrew McCollum, Dustin Moskovitz and Chris Hughes.|

 |Headquarters:||Menio Park, California, USA|

 - Facebook HQ is 1 Hacker Way, Menlo Park, California 94025.

 - Facebook is, at the time of writing (early January) worth over $607 billion (Switzerland’s 2019 GDP is $715 billion).